Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 Just look at how fast FAX pool saturated for the OrcFax ISPO, [0 to Saturated in 10 Epochs](https://cexplorer.io/pool/pool10s6zdzdnncnfc200wnlp9endaeud76v424zdnurx9askwshm02x).

 Therefore, we are watching the following ISPO Pools that will likely open in the next few weeks or months.
-The impacts of ISPO Pools will have to be done in the future.
+The impacts and pros and cons of ISPO Pools will have to be a separate article in the future.

-- **Spectrum Finance ISPO**: [SpectrumFi](https://spectrum.fi/) (formerly ErgoDEX) launching cross-chain to Cardano and pursuing an [ISPO per their twitter announcement](https://twitter.com/SpectrumLabs_/status/1650565473967194113?s=20)
+- **Spectrum Finance ISPO**: [SpectrumFi](https://spectrum.fi/) (formerly ErgoDEX) is launching cross-chain to Cardano and pursuing an [ISPO per their twitter announcement](https://twitter.com/SpectrumLabs_/status/1650565473967194113?s=20)
-    - They open source everything and have a steadfast grassroots community.
+    - SpectrumFi open sources everything and have a steadfast grassroots community.
 We’ll keep an eye on these potential pools as this launch may be big.
-- **Iagon ISPO** might rip like FAX and remove pool stake from single small pools.
+- **Iagon ISPO** might be hot and rip like FAX, removing pool stake from many single small pools.
 - **Goofy Goofers**: Goofy Gophers Mining Club, [GGMC].
-Keep your eyes peeled for any new pools looking like [GGMC](https://twitter.com/GGMC_nft/status/1650249711129968640?s=20)
+Not entirely sure what this is yet, but seems like a PoW for PoS project with degen NFTs built in.
+Keep your eyes peeled for any new pools looking like [GGMC](https://twitter.com/GGMC_nft/status/1650249711129968640?s=20).
+It seems to be quite popular, and apparently a legitmate project.
-    - Goofy Gophers Mining Club | SOLD OUT on Twitter - Twitter
+    - Goofy Gophers Mining Club | **SOLD OUT** per on Twitter name
     - “Miners have started to arrive in Iowa ⛏️ Soon, they'll be working day and night to power the GGMC and pour liquidity into #ADA ☀️🌙 #UtilityCNFT”
-    - Hat tip to Bison Coin for this tipoff:
+    - Hat tip to Bison Coin for this tipoff.
+He said he'll have an in-depth article review.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">First project to bring the real world generated revenue back it&#39;s cardano investors<br><br>If this is not bullish then idk what is 🤍🚀<a href="https://twitter.com/hashtag/ggmc?src=hash&amp;ref_src=twsrc%5Etfw">#ggmc</a> <a href="https://twitter.com/search?q=%24ada&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$ada</a> <a href="https://t.co/yjCpcbUqk5">https://t.co/yjCpcbUqk5</a></p>&mdash; Bison Coin 🉐 (@bisoncoin_io) <a href="https://twitter.com/bisoncoin_io/status/1650250966216896514?ref_src=twsrc%5Etfw">April 23, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The impacts and discussion of ISPO Pools will have to be done in the future.
-For the record, BALANCE remains indifferent unless it starts impacting Cardano's network decentralization.
+As mentioned earlier, the effects of ISPO Pools and their impact on Cardano's network decentralization will be discussed in a future article.
+BALANCE is currently neutral on the matter, unless it begins to affect small single pools by drawing away their stake or becoming involved with risky tokens whose owners cashout to fiat 100% of their ADA staking rewards.

-- **Total staked dropping to high 67%**,: Is DeFi offering better returns?
-Why the drop in stake?
-Something to keep an eye on, as DeFi ramps up, and TVL, does Staking % go down?
-If folks can get a better return in DeFi than Staking (which will only go down over time as reserve rewards diminish).
-Hat tip to LiberLion for bringing this topic to light.
+- **Total staked dropping to 67%**: Are DeFi offerings providing better returns than staking?
+Why the decrease in staked ADA?
+This is something to monitor as DeFi gains momentum and Total Value Locked (TVL) increases.
+Will the staking percentage decline?
+If individuals can earn better returns in DeFi compared to staking (which will decrease over time as reserve rewards reduce), it could be a cause for concern.
+Many thanks to [LiberLion](https://twitter.com/liberlion17) for bringing this topic to our attention.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">1/3<a href="https://twitter.com/hashtag/DeFi?src=hash&amp;ref_src=twsrc%5Etfw">#DeFi</a> is a problem for PoS<br><br>PoS is secure if delegators are incentivized to staking, but if they can get better returns elsewhere, they can withdraw their cryptocurrencies and go with their funds where it yields more.
 If this happens, the network becomes less secure.</p>&mdash; Li₿εʁLiøη (@liberlion17) <a href="https://twitter.com/liberlion17/status/1649378719046197258?ref_src=twsrc%5Etfw">April 21, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>